flyingcakes85/reference/src/packaging/packaging-guide.md

 # A Guide to Packaging
 This is the reference chapter for my talk about packaging.
 I've put main focus on Arch Linux, but its is *only* an example.
-The core concepts apply to *ALL* packaging systems; not just on Linux distributions, but even on macOS ([Homebrew](https://brew.sh/)) and Windows ([Chocolatey](https://chocolatey.org/))
+The core concepts apply to *ALL* packaging systems; not just on Linux distributions, but even on macOS ([Homebrew](https://brew.sh/)) and Windows ([Chocolatey](https://chocolatey.org/)).
+They can even be extended to language library resgistries like npm, pip, cargo etc.

 - [What is packaging?](./what-is-packaging.md)